ErickSchuenck/ErickSchuenck/README.md

 # Erick Schuenck F Mokdeci
 ## About me:
 Developer since late 2021, studied at Driven Education.
 Born in 1997 in _Pedra Dourada - MG_, currently living and working at _Florianópolis - SC_, Brazil.
-Declared enemy of Typeorm automatic migrations, beautiful console terminals and the inexorable determinism of Laplace's demons.

 ## Work Experience in technology: